On martingale measures and pricing for continuous bond-stock market with stochastic bond: Abstract

 \section{Abstract}

-This paper studies stock options pricing in the presence of the stochastic deviations in bond prices.
-The martingale measure is not unique for this market, and there are non-replicable claims.
-It is shown that arbitrarily small deviations cause significant changes in the market properties.
-In particular, the martingale prices and the second moment of the hedging error can vary significantly and take extreme values, for some extreme choices of the martingale measures.
-The paper suggests ad discusses some choices of the martingale measures. \\ {\bf Key words}: martingale pricing, stochastic bond price, incomplete market, hedging error. \\ {\bf JEL classification}: G13 \\ {\bf MSC 2010 classification}: 91G20
+This papers addresses the stock option pricing problem in a continuous time market model where there are two stochastic tradable assets, and one of them is selected as a num\'eraire.
+It is shown that the presence of arbitrarily small stochastic deviations in the evolution of the num\'eraire process causes significant changes in the market properties.
+In particular, an equivalent martingale measure is not unique for this market, and there are non-replicable claims.
+The martingale prices and the hedging error can vary significantly and take extreme values, for some extreme choices of the equivalent martingale measures.
+Some rational choices of the equivalent martingale measures are suggested and discussed, including implied measures calculated from observed bond prices.
+This allows to calculate the implied market price of risk process. \\ {\bf Key words}: martingale pricing, random num\'eraire, stochastic bond price, incomplete market, hedging error. \\ {\bf JEL classification}: G13 \\ {\bf MSC 2010 classification}: 91G20